micron-visual/cv.jit.rj.findcontours/README.md

-# cv.jit.rj.findcontours
+cv.jit.rj.findcontours
-Jitter external to find contours into binary images.
+# Jitter external to find contours in binary images
-## Useful to create custom 2D shapes starting from a binary raster image
+### Creates custom 2D shapes starting from a binary raster image
 The first outlet outputs a reference image (jit.matrix) rapresents the contours found

 The second outlet outputs the contours as ordered sequence of points organized in a one dimensional 3 planes jitter matrix.